Mexican Repatriation: U.S. citizenship and immigration law

-Due to the lax immigration enforcement, and porousness of the border, many citizens, legal residents, and immigrants did not have the official documentation proving their citizenship, had lost their documents, or just never applied for citizenship.
+Due to lax immigration enforcement and the porousness of the border, many citizens, legal residents, and immigrants did not have official documentation proving their citizenship, had lost their documents, or had never applied for citizenship.
 Prejudice played a factor: Mexicans were stereotyped as "unclean, improvident, indolent, and innately dull", so many Mexicans did not apply for citizenship because they "knew that if [they] became a citizen [they] would still be, in the eyes of the Anglos, a Mexican".

 Repatriation of the early 1930s

-Large numbers of Mexican nationals and Mexican Americans were repatriated during the early 1930s.
+Large numbers of Mexican nationals and Mexican Americans repatriated during the early 1930s.
 This followed the Wall Street crash of 1929, and resulting growth in poverty and nativist sentiment, exemplified by President Herbert Hoover's call for deportation and a series on the racial inferiority of Mexicans run by the Saturday Evening Post.
 Voluntary repatriation was much more common during the process than formal deportation was.